braedenbeaulieu/recipe-app-v4/content/recipes/taco-dip.md

 tags: ['Party']
 servings: 6
 prep_time: 20
-cook_time: 20
+cook_time: 40
 oven_temp: 375
-cooks_note: You could also use a 10 or 12 inch cast iron pan and make this a one pot wonder
+cooks_note: If you don't have an oven safe pan, you can fry the beef in a non-stick skillet then transfer the mixture into a baking pan before step 3
 ingredients:
     - qty: 1
       unit: lb